niziopawel/flight_booker/README.md

 ## General Info

 Simple booking flights project, based on one of theodinproject.com exercise.
 Project created for educational purposes.
-The focus of this project is getting more comforable with with Active Record and more advanced forms. it Does not require and user authentication or authorization.
+The focus of this project is getting more comforable with Active Record and more advanced forms.
+It does not require and user authentication or authorization.

 User can search flights based on the origin airport, destination airport, and departure date.
 After getting search results, user can book a flight for specified number of passengers.